ziyenl/devops-scenario/README.md

 ./solution.sh sql_scripts
 ```

-## Error Handling:
+### Error Handling:
-Error handling is in place to prevent further execution of other sql files if there are errors in a sql file.
+Error handling is in place to prevent further execution of other sql files if there are errors encountered in one of the sql file.
 ```bash
 if mysql -u root < $file
 then